adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 *speed* of error reduction is harder though. certainly with the above requirement we get for free that at every time step the function will choose the predictive model that best reduces error *of all those available*, but to really get this property we have to prove that this function will maximally incentivize the best possible logical model at each timestep given current resources and observations. this seems like more of a public goods problem that a statistics problem! we might be able to recover this property if we can piggy-back on the optimality of quadratic funding!
  -->

-# Persistent Democracy Conjectures
+# Adaptive Democracy Conjectures

-The precise definition of persistent democracy is as a coordination function with these properties:
+The precise definition of adaptive democracy is as a coordination function with these properties:

 - All beings have an equal amount of Quadratic decision weights.
 - There is a "lock" object related to each universe variable.